pigeonburger/cloudflare-ip/README.md

 This is a script I made that will automatically update my A record's IP address whenever my web server's IP changes.

 I don't have (nor can I afford) a static ip, meaning that my IP address constantly changes.
 Whenever it <i>does</i> change (usually while I'm sleeping), it means that my site becomes completely inaccessible.
 So, I attempted to create a solution, which is this script.
+It can also send you an email to let you know it's been updated.

 Be aware, this only works if your site is on Cloudflare, AND you have direct access to the web server (root permissions are not required).
 See the requirements below: